williamhoos/testrepo/docs/source/index.rst

 As an integral part of this effort, a number of potential development activities were identified as possible areas for future enhancement, and these are identified throughout the documentation as follows:

 ..
-Important:: Critical item that needs to be addressed before the PEER code is migrated to open source, and that references a Pivotal Tracker story or open item in GitHub Issues.
+Attention:: Critical item that needs to be addressed before the PEER code is migrated to open source, and that references a Pivotal Tracker story or open item in GitHub Issues.

 ..
-Note::  Potential Enhancement - Non-essential item that may be addressed before the PEER code is migrated to open source, or that will be moved to "Suggested Features" at that time.
+Note::  Non-essential enhancement that may be incorporated before the PEER code is migrated to open source, or that will be moved to being a "Hint" at that time.

 ..
-Hint:: Suggested Feature - Future extensions and/or modifications for consideration by anyone interested in enhancing PEER's functionality, and looking for project opportunities.
+Hint:: Suggested future extensions and/or modifications for consideration by anyone interested in enhancing PEER's functionality, and looking for project opportunities.

 .. toctree::